divs1210/Bootcamp-X-Manipal/README.md

 * **FP with Clojure**

-[Clojure](http://clojure.org) is a functional language that was ranked as the [top paying technology](https://insights.stackoverflow.com/survey/2017#technology-top-paying-technologies-by-region) according to a survey by StackOverflow.com.
+[Clojure](http://clojure.org) is a functional language that was ranked the [top paying technology](https://insights.stackoverflow.com/survey/2017#technology-top-paying-technologies-by-region) of 2017 according to a survey by StackOverflow.com.
 It is a member of the [Lisp family of languages](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and hence shares its academic value.
 Learning Lisp is said to be a [mind-expanding experience](http://www.paulgraham.com/quotes.html).

 ### About Me